openaps/docs/docs/docs/Resources/glossary.md

 <b>oref0</b> - "reference design implementation version 0" of the OpenAPS reference design.
 Aka, the key algorithm behind OpenAPS.

 <b>Treatments IOB</b> - amount of insulin on board delivered via boluses.
 Reported by some pumps as 'active insulin'.

+<b>UAMpredBG's</b> - this variable represents the impact of 'floating carbs' and insulin together in predicting the BG curve, giving a prediction line for the new feature Unannounced Meals (or carbs).

 ## OpenAPS-specific terminology